arpit083/arpit083/README.md

 # 💫 About Me
-An Agile Project Manager curious about Machine Learning and Data Science
+An agile Project Manager curious about Machine Learning and Data Science

 # 🌐 Socials